aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 - ABS Tone Ring: Integrated magnetic tone ring for wheel speed sensing

 **Wheel Attachment:**
-The wheel mounting system employs a five-lug bolt pattern with 114.3 millimeter pitch circle diameter, a proven configuration providing optimal load distri ion and simplified maintenance.
+The wheel mounting system employs a five-lug bolt pattern with 114.3 millimeter pitch circle diameter, a proven configuration providing optimal load distribution and simplified maintenance.
 The lug bolts utilize a conical seat design with 60-degree taper, manufactured from high-strength steel with corrosion-resistant coating.
 Torque specification stands at 120 Newton-meters, ensuring secure attachment while preventing overtightening that could damage aluminum wheels.

 **Tire Pressure Monitoring System (TPMS):**
 Each wheel hub integrates a battery-powered sensor measuring tire pressure and temperature.
 The sensors transmit data wirelessly to the vehicle systems at 433 megahertz frequency, updating every 60 seconds during driving and entering sleep mode when stationary to conserve battery life.
 The system alerts drivers to pressure deviations exceeding 15 percent from recommended values and provides predictive warnings when gradual pressure loss suggests slow leaks requiring attention.